OpenJUP/case-for-jlp-cap/README.md

 The situation worsens when strategies like delta neutral hedging vaults (e.g., hJLP on Drift) are introduced.
 These vaults, designed to offer low-risk yields, inadvertently hurt existing JLP holders by diverting benefits outside Jupiter's ecosystem:

--   Yield Diversion: Hedging vaults attract JLP holders by providing a hedged, low-risk way to earn fees.
+-   **Yield Diversion**: Hedging vaults attract JLP holders by providing a hedged, low-risk way to earn fees.
 However, the hedging trades occur on platforms like Drift, not Jupiter.
 As a result:

     -   Trading fees from hedging flow to Drift instead of staying within Jupiter.

     -   The economic activity generated by these strategies enriches a competing platform rather than bolstering Jupiter's ecosystem.

--   Cannibalization Effect: While vaults mitigate risk for JLP holders, they effectively "cannibalize" yield by channeling trading volume and fees away from Jupiter.
+-   **Cannibalization Effect**: While vaults mitigate risk for JLP holders, they effectively "cannibalize" yield by channeling trading volume and fees away from Jupiter.
 This reduces the overall revenue available to JLP holders, who rely on Jupiter's trading fees for their yields.

--   Non-Aligned Beneficiaries: Many vault users may not be committed to Jupiter's long-term success.
+-   **Non-Aligned Beneficiaries**: Many vault users may not be committed to Jupiter's long-term success.
 They're often risk-averse investors chasing stable returns, and their hedging activity benefits Drift without contributing to Jupiter's growth.
 This misaligns incentives, as Jupiter powers JLP's value, yet the profits from related activities leak elsewhere.

 When JLP APY is low, this diversion becomes even more detrimental.
 Existing holders, already grappling with reduced yields, lose out further as hedging strategies siphon economic activity to non-Jupiter aligned users and platforms.